memgraph/docs/docs/reference-guide/query-modules/implement-custom-query-modules/api/c-api.md

 )
 ```

 Add a new directed edge between the two vertices with the specified label.
+If first parameter is projected graph, it will create new directed edge with specified label only if both vertices are part of projected graph.

 Resulting edge must be freed using mgp_edge_destroy.
 Return MGP_ERROR_IMMUTABLE_OBJECT if `graph` is immutable.
 Return MGP_ERROR_UNABLE_TO_ALLOCATE if unable to allocate a mgp_edge.
 Return MGP_ERROR_DELETED_OBJECT if `from` or `to` has been deleted.
 Return MGP_ERROR_SERIALIZATION_ERROR if `from` or `to` has been modified by another transaction.